 This is more of a personal choice, and might have a lot to do with my anxiety, but if something is super important, sentimental or irreplaceable I always pack it into our carry-on luggage.
 This way there’s absolutely no risk of anything being damaged or lost in transit.

-All Our Cameras & Tech Equipment
+Cameras & Tech Equipment

 We have a special situation for our cameras and tech equipment.
 Generally, everything can fit into one backpack for a standard trip, but for longer trips we might need a carry-on suitcase to make sure we can fit everything we need in our carry on.